pts/muxzcat/README.txt

 calls to `& 0xffffffff', if restricted to Perls with 64-bit integer arithmetic.

+muxzcat.pl is compatible with recent versions of Perl 5 (e.g. Perl 5.24) and
+very old versions of Perl 5 (e.g. Perl 5.004_04, released on 1997-10-15).

 If you need a tiny decompressor for .gz, .zip and Flate compressed files implemented in C, see https://github.com/pts/pts-zcat .